burakozarslan/Google-Keep-Clone/README.md

 # About The Project

 This project is a Full Stack reimplementation of the official [Google Keep](https://keep.google.com/) app where users register/login with email and create notes.
-Notes may contain imageoptionally as well as labels and labels can be added/deleted individually.
+Notes may contain images optionally as well as labels and labels can be added/deleted individually.

 ### Built With